petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

       name: admin-user
       namespace: kubernetes-dashboard
     ```
+7. Save the changes and close the file.

-7. Run the following command to apply the configuration specified in the `dashboard-adminuser` yaml file.
+8. Run the following command to apply the configuration specified in the `dashboard-adminuser` yaml file.

     ```
     kubectl apply -f dashboard-adminuser.yaml
     ```

-8. Run the following command to create a token to log into the Kubernetes Dashboard UI.
+9. Run the following command to create a token to log into the Kubernetes Dashboard UI.
 Copy the token for later.

     ```
     kubectl -n kubernetes-dashboard create token admin-user
     ```

-9. Run the following command to start the Kubernetes Dashboard UI.
+10. Run the following command to start the Kubernetes Dashboard UI.

     ```
     kubectl proxy
     ```

-10. Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login.
+11. Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login.
 Select **Token** and paste the copied token into **Enter token** box.

     ![kubernetes Dashboard Login](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/KubernetesDashboard/KubernetesDashboardLogin.png)

 > [!NOTE]
 > Every time you restart the cluster you have to manually start the dashboard and get a new login token.

-# Setup and deploy services using Helm charts
+# Setup and deploy services using Helm and Helm Charts

-## Install mongodb using a Helm chart
+## Install mongodb using Helm

 1. Run the following helm installation command to [install bitnami mongodbs image](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).